Looking for other authentication documentation?

-It is assumed you are logged into an existing CDP account (if not, create one).
+It is assumed you are logged into an existing CDP account (if not, create one).1.
+Create an API key

 To regenerate a Secret API key, click Configure to delete and recreate the key.